labmec/wgma/README.md

 - how to analyse 2D planar waveguides for a given excitation source
 - how to analyse 2D planar waveguide discontinuities using por truncation with PMLs
 - how to prescribe custom sources

+### pcwg

+Modal analysis of a 2D photonic crystal followed by scattering analysis

+Illustrates
+- how to easily generate `.msh` meshes in python allowing for exact representation of curved geometries
+- how to perform more complex analysis and transfer the solution between different problems